Digital-Naturalism-Laboratories/Mothbox/docs/docs/building/mothbox_pro/manufacture.md

 This opens another window that lets you look at all the parts that go into creating your PCB.
 It will even let you know what parts are available at the manufacturer and you can rotate parts around if needed.

-**You don't actualy have to do anything here except hit the big GENERATE button **in the top left.
+**You don't actually have to do anything here except hit the big GENERATE button **in the top left.

 <img width="1002" height="766" alt="image" src="https://github.com/user-attachments/assets/86aefc72-98b4-4516-92e9-33524b3c6345" />